 When I wrote my Dragon Lad novels, Nature was near and dear to my heart.
 While all of the books show my love of the environment, I didn’t set out to deal specifically with environmental justice issues.
 Yet now that I've finished the trilogy, I realize I did, in a sideways sort of way.

 In Tale of the Talisman, my hero Dorg/Dirk battles a sorcerer whose spell turns people into lead statues.
 Alhough there's no spell like that in real life, lead poisoning is a serious medical and environmental concern for people as well as wildlife.
-In humans, high amounts of lead in drinking water can affect both the brain and the body, and often the people who are affected live in low-income neighborhoods with old plumbing.
+In humans, high amounts of lead in drinking water can affect both the brain and the body, especially in kids, and often the people who are affected live in low-income neighborhoods with old plumbing.
 The U.S. city of Flint, Michigan, and the Canadian city of Montreal are two cities dealing with lead in their water.

 Pollution from industrial processes and automobile traffic plagues low-income communities across North America, especially African American, Latino and indigenous communities.
 For many years, automobile manufacturing fouled the St. Lawrence River bordering the U.S. and Canada, requiring a long-term cleanup of toxic soil and groundwater in a Mohawk community nearby.
 According to my late father, we had First Nations ancestors living along the river, so I empathize.
 My unknown First Nations ancestors are one reason why I included indigenous people of no particular tribe in the final book of my trilogy, Wand of the Black Sphere.

 While my fictional people lived in harmony with Nature, it isn't that easy for real indigenous people.
 Native Americans living around the Grand Canyon cope with toxic air, water and soil as the result of decades of uranium mining in the western United States.
 Uranium is used in nuclear weapons and nuclear power plants, and too much exposure is lethal.